 Medical debate that followed

-In the midnight, with the cesarean process, the world’s first IVF baby weighing 5 pounds and 12 ounces was delivered.
+In the midnight, with the cesarean process, the worlds first IVF baby weighing 5 pounds and 12 ounces was delivered.
 Before all this began, Lesley Brown, the mother, suffered years of infertility problem and blockage in the fallopian tube was the main cause behind it.
 In the month of November in the year 1977, Lesley underwent the experimental IVF process.
-The process involved a mature egg from one of the ovaries combined with husband’s sperm to form an embryo.
+The process involved a mature egg from one of the ovaries combined with the husband’s sperm to form an embryo.
 The combination in the laboratory dish was implanted into Lesley uterus a few days later.
+(4)

-The famous scientist Robert Edward in collaboration with doctor Patrick Steptoe ran a long research on various fertility methods such as artificial insemination and IVF before coming up with the process plan.
+The famous scientist Robert Edward in collaboration with doctor Patrick Steptoe ran long research on various fertility methods such as artificial insemination and IVF before coming up with the process plan.
 They both had to face a lot of hurdles and answer multiple questions after the process was formally introduced and put into use in the case of Louise.
 Lesley’s pregnancy found its place in headlines in almost every newspaper and was much talked about not only in the country but also across the entire world.
+(5)

 Lesley and Peter Brown had their second child, a daughter, via IVF called Natalie.
 She went on to be the first IVF baby who conceived naturally in the later stage of life and gave birth a normal healthy child.
-She gave birth in May 1999.
+She gave birth on May 1999.
 This led to the change of mind of many people that believed that an IVF baby couldn’t conceive or give birth to a normal child or even have a normal pregnancy.

 Louise and her sister’s upbringing was normal despite being a test-tube baby or IVF procedure children.
 Louis knew her own story of being an IVF baby through the media interview of her parents.
 And her home life with her parents and younger sister was normal without any hurdles.
-Louise Joy Browncontinues to live a happy married life with her two children that were born naturally.
+Louise Joy Brown continues to live a happy married life with her two children that were born naturally.
 Her parents Mr. And Mrs. Brown are not anymore.
 Her father died in the year 2007 while her mother Lesley Brown died on 6th June 2012 in Bristol Royal Infirmary.
+(6)

 The development of freezing technique came in the 1980s and it proved to be very helpful for the doctors as they could now limit the number of embryos to be implanted into the uterus to be just one or two to avoid multiple pregnancies and keep them safe for future usage.
-This technique is extremely useful as it can skip the process of egg retrieval during the future use.
-There is a significant progress in the imaging techniques that include monitoring using ultrasound to observe the growth and development of eggs prior to retrieval as compared to the laparoscopic surgical method to do the same.
+This technique is extremely useful as it can skip the process of egg retrieval during future use.
+There is significant progress in the imaging techniques that include monitoring using ultrasound to observe the growth and development of eggs prior to retrieval as compared to the laparoscopic surgical method to do the same.
+(8)

 Sperm Retrieval Techniques